The Benefits of Using a Sauna Whisk in Your Sauna Session

 Sunlight can cause sauna whisks to dry out too quickly, making the leaves brittle and prone to breaking.

 Exposure to UV rays may also fade the natural color and weaken the aroma of the branches.
+To preserve quality, always dry and store your whisk in a shaded or indoor area.

 Soak Before Use